-- Deliver the Kāpiti Story which supports our positioning the Kāpiti Coast pillar. - Provide a coordinated approach to the facilitation of key opportunities, such as the attraction of new businesses and government agencies. - which supports our open for opportunity pillar. - Develop a Kāpiti Coast Workforce Plan - which supports our growing skills and capability pillar. - Establish an Economic Development Kotahitanga Board and support the development and delivery of a Covid 19 Recovery Plan which supports our strengthening partnerships and leadership pillar and recognises the significant relationship with iwi as mana whenua. - Develop a Kāpiti Coast Destination Plan, which includes a focus on increasing opportunities for Maori business and a strategy for one other key sector - which supports our supporting key sectors pillar. - Finalise the monitoring and reporting framework for the Economic Development Strategy - which will be agreed with the Board after the Covid 19 impacts are better understood and will provide a framework for ongoing performance measurement
+- Deliver the Kāpiti Story which supports our positioning the Kāpiti Coast pillar. - Provide a coordinated approach to the facilitation of key opportunities, such as the attraction of new businesses and government agencies. - which supports our open for opportunity pillar. - Develop a Kāpiti Coast Workforce Plan- which supports our growing skills and capability pillar. - Establish an Economic Development Kotahitanga Board and support the development and delivery of an integrated Covid 19 Recovery Plan - which supports our strengthening partnerships and leadership pillar and recognises the significant relationship with iwi as mana whenua. - Develop a Kāpiti Coast Destination Plan, which includes a focus on increasing opportunities for Māori business and a strategy for one other key sector - which supports our supporting key sectors pillar.

+Finalise the monitoring and reporting framework and performance agreement and measures for the Economic Development Strategy - which will be agreed with the Board after the Covid 19 impacts are better understood.